jhempy/purrlins-guide-to-anraith/_posts/1574-06-02-shopping-for-bargains.md

 </p>

 <p>
     Finally - and most interestingly - Remi received a very important visitor, the Primus himself, Imhotep Nasir.
 As we learned in our brief conversation with the Primus, Nasir is a man of similar mind to Remi, and no great friend of the crime families that run his city.
-The Primus seemed quite glad to see us<label for="sn-justdrake" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-justdrake" class="margin-toggle"/><span class="sidenote">Actually, he was quite glad to see Drake, perplexed about Hudson, and unconcerned about the rest of us.</span> and immediately made us an interesting offer: he wanted us to deliver an item to the Nebet family at the upcoming meeting of crime families, two weeks hence.
+The Primus seemed quite glad to see us<label for="sn-justdrake" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-justdrake" class="margin-toggle"/><span class="sidenote">Actually, he was quite glad to see Drake, perplexed about Hudson, and unconcerned about the rest of us.</span> and immediately made an interesting request: deliver an item to the Nebet family at the upcoming meeting of crime families, two weeks hence.
 </p>

 <p>